Aride Island Nature Reserve

 Seychelles twenty-five rupee note

-DID YOU KNOW?
 The Creole name Bwa Sitron means ‘lemon tree’.
 The fruits are green, shiny and lemon-shaped but are inedible.
 The flower is one of the most beautiful of all Seychelles endemic plants and has featured in paintings, stamps and national currency.

 Painting of Wright's Gardenia by Emma Spring